jakobilab/jakobilab-web/content/home/welcome.md

 }
 // --> </script>

-Our lab focuses on the interplay of coding and non-coding RNAs, such as the novel class of circular RNAs in heart disease.
+Our lab focuses on the expression, splicing, and regulatory roles of coding and non-coding RNAs, such as circular RNAs, in cardiovascular and stress-related systems.

-Moreover, we develop new computational tools that can be used by other researchers in their field of interest.
+Our research integrates high-throughput sequencing, transcriptomics, and systems biology to uncover how cells respond and adapt at the molecular level.

+We are actively involved in open-source software development, creating tools that support reproducible and scalable analyses in RNA research.